-

 Click on the + button directly under the start box we just configured to bring up the Add Element menu.
 Search and select Decision.
 To begin, configure the below parameters:

-• Label= Issue Sub Type
+Issue Sub Type

-• API Name= Issue_Sub_Type
+- API Name=

 We now come to the Outcomes which is where we create the distinct branches for each tag/issue sub-type.
 Let’s do the first one.
 Configure the below parameters:

-• Label= Shipping: Awaiting Dispatch
+Shipping: Awaiting Dispatch

-• Outcome API Name= Shipping_Awaiting_Dispatch
+- Outcome API Name=

-• Condition Requirements to Execute Outcome= All Conditions Are Met (AND)
+All Conditions Are Met (AND)

-• When to Execute Outcome= If the condition requirements are met
+If the condition requirements are met

 We have to create an Outcome for every tag/sub issue we have.
 So on the left-hand side of the page, you will the Outcome Order menu.
 Click on the + to add a new Outcome.
-Following the exact same format as the above Outcome, but just changing the Label, Outcome API Name and the Value to reflect each tag.
-You must be very precise when entering the tag name into the Value field, otherwise the tag will not meet the requirement conditions.
-You can leave the Default branch blank, as we do not require it.
+Following the exact same format as the above Outcome, but just changing the Label

 The amount of Outcomes depends on the amount of tags you have, so follow the process until you have added an Outcome for every tag.
 Click on Done only once you have added all your Outcomes.